orlevit/latin_music_statistics/crawler/README.md

 ### Known artist

 #### Romeo Santos
-* Emphasizes his name and the term "king", indicating a high opinion of himself.
+* Emphasizes his name and the term "king", which may indicate a high opinion of himself.

 * Affectionately refers to women as "Mami".

-* His music deals with contemplating the human "inner world" and often delves into complex emotions.
+* His music deals a lot with contemplating the human "inner world" and his lyrics often delve into complex emotions.

 ### Prince Royce
 * Often emphasizes his name.

 * Affectionately refers to women as "Baby".

-* One of his musical themes is "Forbidden Love", involving love with an unavailable person and focusing on the emotional highs and thrill of love.
+* One of his musical themes is "Forbidden Love" which usually involves falling in love with an unavailable person and focuses on the emotional highs and the thrill of love.

 ### Aventura
-* Highlights their band name, fitting since Romeo Santos is a member of * the group.
+* Highlights their band name, which is fitting given that Romeo Santos is a member of the group.

-* One of their musical themes is "Desire for Deeper Connection", reflecting an inclination toward superficial relationships.
+* One of their musical themes is "Desire for Deeper Connection", which may reflects the songwriter's inclination toward having superficial relationships.